Syria denounces peace envoy who hinted Assad must go

 The Foreign Ministry in Damascus said it was very surprised at Brahimi's comments, which showed "he is flagrantly biased for those who are conspiring against Syria and its people".

-The ministry later said it was nevertheless still willing to work with the envoy to find a political solution to the crisis.

-Brahimi has had no more success than his predecessor Kofi Annan in his quest to resolve the 21-month-old conflict in which more than 60,000 people have been killed.
+Brahimi has had no more success than his predecessor Kofi Annan in his quest for a political solution to a 21-month-old conflict in which more than 60,000 people have been killed.

 British Foreign Secretary William Hague warned that violence in Syria might worsen and said the international community must "step up" its response if it does.